 The other day, I randomly stumbled upon a video of Snow Patrol playing “Chasing Cars” to an adoring sing-along crowd, and it was like I’d clicked “Play” on a high definition clip of my own youth.
 There was a two year period in my twenties where Final Straw never left my CD player.
 I was in a local rock band in Orlando at the time, and that album formed part of the soundtrack to one of the happiest periods of my life.

 (There aren’t many recordings of us around, but here’s one.
 I’m playing bass on the left.)

 In a fit of nostalgia, I made the mistake of looking to see when Final Straw came out.
 2003.
-How can eleven years ago feel like yesterday, when I usually can’t remember what I did last week?
-Getting older isn’t the sensation of the past receding, it’s the opposite: an increasingly long stretch of time that still feels like “now”.
+How can eleven years ago still feel like yesterday, when I usually can’t remember what I did last week?
+Getting older isn’t the sensation of the past receding.
+It’s the opposite, an increasingly long stretch of time that still feels like “now”.

 Whenever I discover a new band, I go through this process where I track down all of their footprints on the web.
 I want to see what they’re doing, what other releases they have, where they’re playing shows and when.
 (More than once I’ve found that the answer to the last two is a maddening “in my town” and “last week”.)